 A successful Process Safety Management (PSM) program is essential for TPC Group to continue to operate in a manner that protects our workers, the environment and the community.
 The Company is committed to an effective PSM program that includes ongoing multi-faceted actions to enhance processes and procedures across the organization, including a Reliability Centered Maintenance (RCM) improvement program, which focuses on infrastructure improvements (see Reliability Centered Maintenance and Infrastructure Improvement).
 A successful PSM program requires cross-functional involvement with established levels of accountability and ownership at all levels of the organization to drive safe operations and mitigate potential risk.

 The ongoing threat of cybersecurity has far-reaching impact.
-TPC Group and its Cybersecurity Governance Team are committed to ensuring a secure and resilient cybersecurity environment, which facilitates and protects the business of TPC Group, reduces risk and protects privacy, while promoting innovation, business growth and transparency.
+TPC Group and its Cybersecurity Governance Team are committed to ensure a secure and resilient cybersecurity environment, which facilitates and protects the business of TPC Group, reduces risk and protects privacy, while promoting innovation, business growth and transparency.